 Type of product/service Nature, timing of satisfaction of performance obligations, significant payment terms Nature of change in accounting policy Revenue from mobile telecommunications Amounts charged to customers in respect of airtime usage, text messaging, the provision of other mobile telecommunications services, including data services and information provision, fees for connecting users of other fixed line and equipment sales and mobile networks to the Company's network.
-Airtime used by customers is invoiced and recorded as part of a periodic billing cycle and recognized as revenue over the related access period.
+Airtime used by customers is invoiced The Company provides subsidized handsets to it customers along with mobile telecommunication services and IFRS 15 requires entities to allocate contract's transaction price to each performance obligation based on their relative stand-alone selling price.
+This will result in a greater amount of revenuon subsidized handsets up-front, a difference between the reported revenue and the amount billed and decrease the average revenue per user for ongoing services. and recorded as part of a periodic billing cycle and recognized as revenue over the related access period.
 Unbilled revenue resulting from services already provided from the billing cycle date to the end of each accounting period is accrued and unearned revenue from services to be provided in periods after each accounting period is deferred.
 Revenue from the sale of prepaid credit is deferred until such time as the customer uses the airtime, or the credit expires.
+The Company enters into contracts with customers which have similar characteristics.
+Under IFRS 15 an entity can choose to apply it to a portfolio of contracts or performance obligations with similar characteristics if the outcome is not materially different than contract-by-contract accounting by: • an evaluation of which items constitute a portfolio considering, for example, the impact of different offerings, periods of time, geographic locations and contract modifications; • assessment, on an ongoing basis, whether the portfolio approach gives a materially different resulting exercises of judgment in determining when the portfolio approach may be appropriate, including a statistical exercises of the contract modifications.
 Revenue from data services and information provision is recognized when the Company has performed the related service and, depending on the nature of the service, is recognized either at the gross amount billed to the customer or the amount receivable by the Company as discount for facilitating the service.
-The income from provision of content services, is recognized on net basis to record the extent of its own share of income only.
-The Company provides subsidized handsets to its customers along with mobile telecommunication services and IFRS 15 requires entities to allocate a contract's transaction price to each performance obligation based on their relative stand-alone selling price.
-This will result in a greater amount of revenue on subsidized handsets up-front, a difference between the reported revenue and the amount billed and decrease the average revenue per user for ongoing services.
-The Company enters into contracts with customers, which have similar characteristics.
-Under IFRS 15, an entity can choose to apply it to a portfolio of contracts or performance obligations with similar characteristics if the outcome is not materially different than contract-by-contract accounting by: • an evaluation of which items constitute a portfolio considering, for example, the impact of different offerings, periods of time, geographic locations and contract modifications; • assessment, on an ongoing basis, whether the portfolio approach gives a materially different result; • exercise of judgment in determining when the portfolio approach may be appropriate, including considering whether any customer-specific agreements would be eligible.
+The income from provision of content services, is recognized on net basis to record the extent of its own share of income only. considering whether any customer-specificagreements would be eligible.
 The Company offers early upgrade rights for additional services.
-This will require the Company to determine the accounting, including whether a material right has been granted to the customer, if the right affects the transaction price, if modification accounting applies or if waived amounts are an incentive to enter into a new contract.
-A material right is an option to acquire additional goods or services at a price that does not reflect the good's or service's stand-alone selling price and is considered a separate performance obligation.
+This will require the Company to determine the accounting, including whether material right has been granted to the customer, if the right affects the transaction price, if modification accounting applies or if waived amounts are a incentive to enter into a new contract.
+A material right is an option to acquire additional goods of services at a price that does not reflect the good's considered.

+service's stand-alone selling price and is considered

+a separate performance obligation.

-NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS (UNAUDITED) (Continued)
+NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS (UNAUDITED) (Continued) FOR THE THREE AND SIX MONTH PERIODS ENDED 30 JUNE 2018